-Illinois Couple Found Dead In Suspected Murder-Suicide After Fears They Had Caught Coronavirus
+Illinois Couple Found Dead In Suspected Murder-Suicide Over Fears They Had Contracted Coronavirus

 “During the current COVID-19 pandemic, the vast majority of service calls that Deputies have been responding to, involve domestic disputes and crisis intervention calls.”

-The Washington Post article says that there has been an increase in deaths in the Lockport Township area over the past week.
+The Washington Post article noted that there has been an increase in COVID-19 deaths in the Lockport Township area over the past week.
 By Monday afternoon, the number had increased to 22 after reporting 13 on Saturday.
 In total, the county has over 700 confirmed cases.

-The pandemic has resulted in domestic violence calls increasing in multiple countries around the world.
-Additionally, there has been an increase in calls to suicide hotlines as people grapple with anxiety and depression revolving around the pandemic and its side effects, such as unemployment and economic crisis.
+The pandemic has resulted in an increase in domestic violence calls in multiple countries around the world.
+Additionally, there has been a rise in calls to suicide hotlines as people grapple with anxiety and depression revolving around the virus and its side effects — such as unemployment, economic hardship, and isolation.
 Some states have even limited or prohibited alcohol sales to try and lessen these occurrences.

-The chief executive of the National Domestic Violence Hotline, Katie Ray-Jones, was quoted saying, “We know that when there’s added stress in the home it can increase the frequency and severity of abuse.
-We’re trying to prepare survivors for that.”
+“We know that when there’s added stress in the home it can increase the frequency and severity of abuse.
+We’re trying to prepare survivors for that,” said Katie Ray-Jones, the chief executive of the National Domestic Violence Hotline.

 Yesterday, The Inquisitr reported an unfortunate incident where a man spat in his wife’s face and told her he hoped she would get the virus.
 The man in question, Mark Palmer, has been sentenced to 42 weeks in jail.